 Trade receivables are also subject to the impairment requirements of IFRS 9.
 The Company applies the IFRS 9 simplified approach to measuring expected credit losses which uses a lifetime expected loss allowance for all trade receivables.
-See note 6.2, Credit risk section.
+See Note 6.2, Credit risk section.

 Trade receivables are written off when there is no reasonable expectation of recovery.
-Indicators that there is no reasonable expectation of recovery include, amongst others, the failure of a debtor to engage in a repayment plan with the Company, and a failure to make contractual payments for a period of greater than certain days past due.
+Indicators that there is no reasonable expectation of recovery include, amongst others, the failure of a debtor to engage in a repayment plan with the Company, and a failure to make contractual payments.